Finesseology/cultureforyou/README.md

     OR

-    If you wish to install the latest versions of the packages:
+    If you wish to install the versions of the packages used in the project:

     ```sh
     npm ci